Varun Arora

 Execution and fundraising support

-I am really well positioned to support ventures with both operational guidance AND help with fundraising.
-My academic background based in process improvement centered around humans and general strong rigor with unit economics allows me to really dive deep with founders and unlock their highest potential.
 Beyond VC pitches, my experience securing institutional philanthropic funding and writing successful grant proposals as a nonprofit founder gives me the tools to tailor each venture’s pitch with their unique voice and core strengths.

 🗣️